 Non-employee directors must retire no later than the date of the annual meeting that follows their seventy-second birthday, although the Directors and Corporate Governance Committee has authority to recommend exceptions to this policy.
 The Directors and Corporate Governance Committee, with input from all board members, also considers the contributions of the individual directors annually, with a more robust assessment at least every three years when considering whether to nominate directors to new three-year terms.
-The company has not adopted term limits because the board believes that arbitrary term limits on a director's service are not appropriate.
+The company has not adopted term limits because the board believes that the company benefits from having a mix of longer- and shorter-tenured members of the board.